Sixty Search Dropdown Menu

 Just take everything down to Highway 61″

 Simon S. Belleau: I was surprised by the first question, because it’s actually not coming from Bob Dylan; but I was so happy that you found that.
 My work is so connected with popular politics and popular media.
-Right?
-Popular culture.
 But, I didn’t know this was a lyric of Bob Dylan, which I love, actually.
 [It helps to start at the title because] the exhibition in some way is a variant of the exhibition, Répliques, that I did in Montreal at Fonderie Darling, in 2024.
-[The title] is not [completely] translatable to English because you can say “replica” which is like word for word.
-You can say that.
-And the replica is, of course, like a copy of something.
+The title isn’t fully translatable to English.
+You can use the word “replica,” which works word for word, since it refers to a copy of something.
 [However], in French, it has this double meaning.
 It’s the copy of something – the replica – but it’s also the line that actors and actresses exchange.

 In a conversation with Julian and Megan [of Letters to Nora] we felt it didn’t have the same aura in English.
-So we tried coming to a new title for the exhibition and we [landed on] the telephone game.
-I think we decided to add the “thousand” because I’ve always been very, very in love with A Thousand Plateaus.1 I never read that book– it’s not that it’s out of my reach or whatever– I just don’t find pleasure in reading that [type of prose].
+So we tried coming to a new title for the exhibition and we [landed on] the telephone game (in the main film presented in the gallery, the actors are directed through an earpiece by the director’s voice—that is, my own.
+The whispered lines make it difficult for the viewer to determine whether the repetition is accurate or not, hence the telephone game).
+Part of the reason we added the “thousand” is that I’ve always been drawn to A Thousand Plateaus as a title.1 The funny thing is, I’ve never actually read the book—it’s just not the type of reading I go for.
 Nevertheless, I love the title, and the subject works as a kind of link through the layers of time that is everywhere in the exhibition.
 [In] the layers of Self-portrait as a table (2025) you see the accumulation of time and the plateau, [which serves as] the stratification of time, the visualization of time that I really love.

 MB: At the end of the exhibition narrative, you mention a quote by Jean-Luc Godard,2 “Cinema is a box in which time is locked.”
 Craft here is presented in the same way that Godard prioritized: a materialist approach that announced the fiction and made-ness of the visual artifact, often exposed with plentiful jump cuts and nonlinear storytelling.
 It’s clear that the craft of the exhibition is critical in revealing the truth of itself.
 What value do you think the announcement of the truth of the work; the made-ness of it, brings to our current moment?

-SB: It’s actually the only question that gave me trouble.
-First, I’m wondering what you mean by “exhibition craft” and if it’s just the material meaning, like, the actual material of the exhibition?
+SB: I’m wondering what you mean by “exhibition craft” and if it’s just the material meaning, like, the actual material of the exhibition?

 MB: Yeah, I think I was referring to the tactility of the exhibition– the visibility of the parts.
 Right?
 The use of cardboard, the use of the compressed prints that had been cut out and placed on top of one another.
 Right?
 The visibility of the projector, the visibility of the wires, the red lamp.
 I was thinking about early Surrealist cinema, where we have all of these cuts in the film, think Richter’s Ghosts Before Breakfast (1927).
 The material and actions taken to the physical film are as much of the story of the film.

 Though there is something in material truth, though.
-Right?
 I love that you mentioned early cinema.
 The Dadaists and stuff like that.
 I’m thinking about [the] Russian Constructivists.
 You see the film and, of course, as you say, you feel the material of the film, but you also feel the set.
-Right?
 You feel the costume and you feel at first glance that you’re looking at something.
 It’s entertainment.
-Yes, I think definitely in the last decades we lost that because I think that in a weird way, we need the disbelief.
+I think in the last decades we lost that because I think that in a weird way, we need the disbelief.
 [Perhaps] we think we want things to be perfect.
 In cinema [most] perfection [comes in the form of] CGI and all that.
 I think in a weird way, it’s doing the opposite effect, you know?
+[The false is becoming the true, and vice versa]

-It’s like it’s not giving purpose to the thing.
-Coming back to Dadaism, there is something that always influences my work, I don’t know what to call it, but it’s like a [George] Brecht-kind-of-method where everything that is on stage is visible, right?
+Coming back to Dadaism, there is something that always influences my work, I don’t know what to call it, but it’s like a [Bertolt] Brecht-kind-of-method where everything that is on stage is visible, right?
 Brecht was famous, of course, for not hiding the set and the apparatus and the mechanism.
-You could see the technician, you could see wires, you could see this.
-You could see that.
-I would always be extremely fond of that.
-Because of the question of like, “Oh, why will you hide a wire?”
-I have no answer at the end, you know.
+You could see the technician, you could see wires, you could see and everything else.
+I’ve always been really fond of that method because the question remains: “Why would you hide a wire?”—and honestly, in the end, I have no answer, you know.

 Why would you hide the projector?
 Actually, I have no real reason to hide it.
-So it led me to be fond of letting people see the whole mechanism, and it kind of translates in the video and material.
-You talked about the truthiness of material; but like the boxes and paper-work come from a time in my life, where you know, the truth is that I just had no money.
-Right?
-I still needed. . . . needed and wanted. . . to do things, right?
-These boxes [from grocery] and these recycled posters were what was surrounding me.
-So, that is a truth that is not anything political, it’s really just a truth of life or of my life and my time in the countryside.
+So it naturally led me to enjoy letting people see the whole mechanism, and that comes through in both the video and the materials.
+You mentioned the “truthiness” of material—but the boxes and paperwork come from a time in my life when, honestly, I just had no money.
+I still wanted to make things, though.
+These grocery boxes and recycled posters were all around me.

 MB: It can also be both of those things, you know.
 We can hold space for these theoretical and artistic literalisms, whilst being earnest about the space with which they were constructed.
 If I can be frank in where I was coming from: In my practice, I often consider illusions and allusions; and thus imagery that’s dependent on varying ideas of truthiness, fiction, and deception, and so I probably seek that out.
 As I was reading the exhibition narrative in preparation to see the show, I kept returning to propaganda–how power presents information–and where that’s made present in media and politics.